urban-1/konsave/README.md

+## WARNINGS

+1. This is a fork of https://github.com/Prayag2/konsave that was heavily refactored
-WARNING: Code here is no longer compatible with parent project and there is no PyPI distribution
+1. Code here is no longer compatible with parent project which means that any improvements there will need to be manually ported to this version

 ---